cyrillg/sr-dev/README.md

 If you wish to use this in the long run it is then important to figure out how to keep the environment up-to-date without losing any of your own work.

-There are three main ways to use this image for long-term development:
+There are three main ways to use this image for long-term development.

-* Building up the image \#1 (recommended)
-* Building up the image \#2
-* Building up the container (in the style of VMs)

 Let's illustrate each of these with an example.
 Let's say for instance that your favourite editor is Emacs, which is not included in the _vnc-ros-gnome_ or _sr-dev_ images.
 You want to install it.
-A few fays after you do, the sr-dev image is updated with changes like:
+A few days after you do, the sr-dev image is updated with the following changes:

 * the user name is changed
 * a new service is installed